 Reckless driving.
 Using your vehicle to express your anger by driving in a reckless manner can get you charged with reckless driving under NRS 484B.653, makes it a crime to “drive a vehicle in willful or wanton disregard for the safety of persons or property.”

 A driver convicted under this statute can face up to six months in jail and a fine of up to $1,000, with increased fines for subsequent reckless driving convictions.
 However, if the reckless driving leads to the death or substantial bodily harm to another person, it is a category B felony that can result upon conviction in a sentence of 1-6 years in Nevada State Prison and fines of between $2,000 and $5,000.
+The maximum prison term becomes 10 years if the incident involved speeding at least 50 mph over the speed limit or took place in a pedestrian safety zone, school zoneor a school crossing zone.

 Aggressive driving.
 Similar to reckless driving is the crime of “aggressive driving.”
 While the penalties are the same as for reckless driving, Nevada’s aggressive driving law, NRS 484B.650, lists specific acts that constitute a violation, including speeding, following too closely, and dangerous lane changes, as well as a catch-all provision that makes it an offense to drive in a way that “creates an immediate hazard, regardless of its duration, to another vehicle or to another person.”